Dewaszmi/ai-battleship/README.md

 ## Implementation of the Battleship board game which places the player against an AI model trained via reinforcement learning methods.

 ### Agent training
 Utilises [JAX](https://github.com/jax-ml/jax), specifically [PureJaxRL fork's PPO implementation](https://github.com/luchris429/purejaxrl)

-I originally wrote the RL code in PyTorch, but the training process took a very long time for bigger grid sizes, it has a pretty visualisation though so for legacy reasons it's accessible at the latest commit of "agent" branch.

 ```
 @article{lu2022discovered,